 All applications for admission/enrolment will be dealt with in accordance with this policy.
 Decisions in relation to enrolment are made by the Principal, acting on behalf of Board of Management in accordance with school policy.
 In all cases the regulations of the Department of Education and Science will be followed:

-The application period for the 2017/18 school year for first year will open on 25th October 2016 @7:00pm and close on Friday 18th November @4pm.
-Having regard to the overall management of the school, Department of Education and Skills guidelines in relation to class sizes and industrial relation agreements with teacher unions on the maximum size of classes, the Board of Management has decided that the enrolment into first year for September 2017 shall not exceed 144 boys.
+The application period for the 2018/19 school year for first year will open on 25th October 2018 @7:00pm and close on Friday 16th November @4pm.
+Having regard to the overall management of the school, the safe capacity of school buildings, Department of Education and Skills guidelines in relation to class sizes and industrial relation agreements with teacher unions on the maximum size of classes, the Board of Management has decided that the enrolment into first year for September 2018 shall not exceed 130 boys.

-* An application to enrol is considered fully complete when the application form is completed in full and accompanied by a passport size photo, a copy of the enrolling child’s birth cert, their baptismal cert (where applicable) and PPS no..
+- An application to enrol is considered fully complete when the application form is completed in full and accompanied by a passport size photo, a copy of the enrolling child’s birth cert and their baptismal cert.

 NB: It is the responsibility of the applicant to ensure that notification arrives in good time to the school and no exceptions to timely receipt will be entertained.

-Where the number of applicants who apply within the enrolment period exceeds the number of available places the criteria set out below will be used to award 144 places.
-The class number for a practical and science classes is limited to twenty-four students and for other mainstream classes to thirty students, e.g.144 cohort of students fills to capacity six Metalwork/Art/Technical Graphics/ Materials Technology Wood/Music and six mainstream science class groups.
+Where the number of applicants who apply within the enrolment period exceeds the number of available places the criteria set out below will be used to award 130 places.
+The class number for practical and science classes is limited to twenty-four students and for other mainstream classes to thirty students, e.g.130 cohort of students fills to five option classes (French, German plus three options at twenty four (Music, TG, WW, MW & Art) and six mainstream science class groups.
 Home Economics is limited to twenty students.